What is Obamacare ?

 You reach catastrophic coverage for prescription drugs after the Donut Hole is satisfied.
 A separate article is devoted to explaining the Donut Hole.

 Not everyone will reach the catastrophic coverage phase.
-It starts when your total prescription costs reach $8,000 in 2024.
+It started when your total prescription costs reach $8,000 in 2024.
+Starting in 2025, the cut off is now $2,000.
+Read the story about Donut Hole to understand how this came about.

 ♦ During the catastrophic coverage phase, you’ll only pay a small coinsurance or copayment for covered prescription drugs for the remainder of the year.